 When illustrations include text—infographics, for instance—editors might be requested to approve them after the graphic designer creates them.
 This might lead the editor to ask the graphic designer to change the text embedded in the illustration and send it to the editor for a final review.

 Content promotion specialists might pitch the content to different publications before it is approved for publication.
 Some other promotion specialists might only pitch the content after publication.

-The Perks of an Efficient Content Approval Workflow
+The Perks of an Efficient Content Approval Workflow for your Marketing Team

 - Ensure your content's style consistency, grammatical correctness, and accuracy

 - Guarantee the content's alignment with your content strategy and its delivery at a regular cadence

 - Optimize your content for search engines to organically grow your audience, widen your brand's web traffic and reach, and ultimately drive conversions